Artificial Replay: A Meta-Algorithm for Harnessing Historical Data in Bandits: IIData Algorithms

-In this section we detail a fixed and adaptive discretization algorithm for \problem which satisfy the \iidata property.
-We start off by summarizing the main algorithm sketch, before highlighting the key details and differences between the two.
-For pseudocode of the adaptive discretization algorithm see \cref{alg:adaptive_discretization}.
-We describe the algorithm without incorporating historical data (where its counterpart involving historical data can be used by treating this as the base algorithm~$\basealgo$ and appealing to \ArtReplay or \Full described in \cref{sec:online_wrapper}).
+In this section we detail a fixed and adaptive discretization algorithm for metric bandits from \cref{sec:metric_bandits_iidata} which satisfies the \iidata property.
+These serve as a straightforward modification to the algorithms from \citet{kleinberg2019bandits}, where similar to \MonUCB we adjust the confidence terms to be monotone decreasing.
+We start by summarizing the main algorithm sketch, before highlighting the key details and differences between the two.
+Full pseudocode is omitted, since in \cref{sec:app_algorithms_cmab_cra} we will extend the approach to the more complicated \CMABCRA set-up.
+We here describe the algorithm without incorporating historical data, since its counterpart involving historical data can be used by treating this as the base algorithm~$\basealgo$ and appealing to \ArtReplay or \Full described in \cref{sec:online_wrapper}.

-Our algorithms are Upper Confidence Bound (UCB) style as the selection rule maximizes \cref{eq:cmab_opt} approximately over a discretization of $\pointset$.
+Our algorithms are Upper Confidence Bound (UCB) style as the selection rule picks an action $\actiongeneric \in \actionset$ over a discretization of $\actionset$.
 Both algorithms are parameterized by the time horizon~$T$ and a value $\delta \in (0,1)$.
+The algorithm maintains a collection of regions $\P_t$ of $\actionset$.
+Each element $\reg \in \P_t$ is a region (i.e. subset of $\actionset$) with diameter~$r(\reg)$.
+For the fixed discretization variant, $\P_t$ is fixed at the start of $t=1$.
+In the adaptive discretization algorithm, this partitioning is refined over the course of learning in a {\em data-driven manner}.

+For each time period $t$ the algorithm maintains three tables linear with respect to the number of regions in the partition.
+This includes an \emph{upper confidence value} $\UCB_t(\reg)$ for the true $\mu(\actiongeneric)$ value for points $\actiongeneric$ in~$\reg$ (which is initialized to be one), determined based on an estimated mean $\mubar_t(\reg)$ and $n_t(\reg)$ for the number of times $\reg$ has been selected by the algorithm in timesteps up to~$t$.
+The latter is incremented every time $\reg$ is played and is used to construct the bonus term.
+At a high level, our algorithms perform two steps in each iteration~$t$: select an action via the {\em selection rule} and then {\em update parameters}.
+In addition, the adaptive discretization algorithm will {\em re-partition} the space.
+In order to define the steps, we first introduce some definitions and notation.